 What Can You Do with a Bachelor’s in Psychology?

 That doesn’t mean that psychology isn’t a good career choice – it’s that psychology isn’t the kind of career where your path is easily laid out for you.
+There are many things to do with a bachelor’s in psychology.
 Building a successful career in psychology requires not just a command of the knowledge and skills of a psychologist, but making the most of opportunities laid out for you: in-demand specializations, certifications, continuing education, professional organizations, and building a network.

 So is psychology a good career choice for you?
 Read on, and make up your own mind.

 Obviously, the first step to a career in psychology is an education in psychology.
 Psychology isn’t a profession you learn on the job, after all (you can’t get a job in psychology in the first place without at least a bachelor’s degree).
 The good news for aspiring psychologists is that psychology is one of the most common bachelor’s degree programs; virtually every college and university in the country is going to have a psychology program.
 If you can’t get into your first choice, there’s no reason to fret.

 The bad news?
 It’s going to take a lot of effort on your part to find the right psychology bachelor’s degree for you, and it’s going to take even more effort to put that degree to use in a professional job.
 Even after finding an accredited psychology degree program and getting through your bachelor’s, there is the issue of specialized certifications and licensure to practice.
 But it all starts with an accredited program.

 The first essential element in getting a psychology degree is making sure that it’s coming from an accredited degree program.
 There are plenty of disreputable diploma mills churning out completely worthless psychology degrees, because it’s a field with a fairly low barrier for entry; there are no laboratories or clinicals necessary.
 But if you want a real psychology degree – and licensure or certification to practice – it has to come from an accredited school.